tradecloud/tradecloud-docs-connectors/webhook-connector/setting-up-the-webhook.md

 {% hint style="warning" %}
 When you **GET the order** you will get **ALL** the lines.
-You can filter new/changed order lines based on the `lastChangedAt` fields.
+You can filter new/changed order lines based on the `lastUpdatedAt` fields.
 {% endhint %}

 ## Setting up the GET shipment webhook